Feeling a bit bored with your hair and fancy a change? Maybe you want to try something different, but don’t want to change the style or the length?

 If you think that you are reacting to the chemicals/irritants in the hair dye such as ammonia switch to vegetable-based dyes that are free from ammonia and other additives.

-Here’s our 5 easy steps to dying your own hair40:
+Here’s our five easy steps to dyeing your own hair:25

 Once you’ve decided on your shade and checked the ingredients, spend some time thinking about if you want a temporary or permanent colour change.